Freight rates: Trucking rates per mile 2023

 Like other trades jobs, there is a lot that goes into determining the best trucking rate per mile for your business.

-Not only do you have to constantly monitor your fuel spend as well as supply and demand, but you also have to take into account your fixed costs.
+Our findings show that not only do you have to constantly monitor your fuel spend as well as supply and demand, but you also have to take into account your fixed costs.

 But let’s start with the basics for truck rates per mile.